Anyon condensation and tensor categories: Examples

-We want to remark that above algebra is also the famous charge-conjugate construction of modular invariant closed conformal field theory \cite{tft1}.
-More generally, any condensable algebra $A$ is Lagrangian if and only if it is modular invariant \cite[Thm.\,3.4]{cardy}.
-This fact might suggest something deeper in physics.
+\begin{rema} {\rm When $\EC$ is realized as the category of modules over a rational vertex operator algebra, Eq.\,(\ref{eq:cc-mod-inv-CFT}) coincides with the famous charge-conjugate modular invariant closed conformal field theory \cite{tft1,cardy}.
+More generally, a 2d-condensable algebra in $\EC\boxtimes \overline{\EC}$ is Lagrangian if and only if it is modular invariant in the sense of \cite[Thm.\,3.4]{cardy}.
+This fact might suggest something deeper in physics. } \end{rema}